Services

 • Preview and editorial needs are no longer well served by the current build model.

-• Quick check: inspect the slowest build stages, preview path, and plugin dependencies on the routes that change most often.
+• Inspect the slowest build stages, preview path, and plugin dependencies on the routes that change most often.

 • How content sourcing, images, preview, and page creation are implemented.